The Home Depot Inc. (HD) – key numbers that make it a Strong Buy For Now

 The Home Depot Inc. (HD): Who are the competitors?

-The company’s main competitors (and peers) include Lumber Liquidators Holdings Inc. (LL) that is trading 150.24% up over the past 12 months.
-Short interest in the company’s stock has risen 8.69% from the last report on Dec 30, 2020 to stand at a total of 7.67 million short shares sold with a short interest ratio of 2.2.
+The company’s main competitors (and peers) include Lumber Liquidators Holdings Inc. (LL) that is trading 133.52% up over the past 12 months.
+Short interest in the company’s stock has fallen -5.95% from the last report on Jan 14, 2021 to stand at a total of 7.66 million short shares sold with a short interest ratio of 2.04.